MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 }
 ```
 ## Turn off default bot provision
-As a tenant administrator you can use a PowerShell script to change the tenant-level setting `enableChatbotOnWebsiteCreation`.
 [Service admins](/power-platform/admin/use-service-admin-role-manage-tenant) who are members of any of the following Microsoft Entra roles can use a PowerShell script to change the tenant-level setting `enableChatbotOnWebsiteCreation`.:

 - [Global administrator](/power-apps/maker/portals/admin/portal-admin-roles#global-administrator)